icebearwillhuntthemdown/A-Leet-Code-A-Day-Keeps-Unemployment-Away/Big O.md

 * O(n log(n)) Logt Linear.
 * O(n^2) : Quadratic.
 * O(2^n) : Exponential
-* O(n!) : Factorial. a.k.a. no! :rofl:.
+* O(n!)(a.k.a. no! :rofl:) : Factorial.
 Adding a loop for every element, which is the least efficient case.
 <br/><br/>

 ### Rules